 The New House was given by Lettice Cooper to her nephew’s wife – Jilly Cooper, who writes in her new Persephone Preface: “More than forty years later, I still remember how enraptured I was by The New House, staying up all night to finish it.”
 Jilly Cooper continues: “For, like Charles Dickens and Robert Louis Stevenson, whose biographies Lettice later wrote, she was above all a storyteller, not of action-packed sagas, but of adventures of the heart.
 All that outwardly happens in The New House is over one long day a family move from a large imposing secluded house with beautiful gardens to a small one overlooking a housing estate.
 But all the characters and their relationships with each other are so lovingly portrayed that one cares passionately what happens even to the unpleasant ones.”

-The New House does not date, and reads as freshly today because above all it is about the shifting balance of power within any family.
-In our twenty-first century, the grand old house would probably be saved as a listed building and the NIMBYs would be out protesting against anything being built in its place.
-Unlike them, but like Rhoda, Lettice was a true socialist, who although sad to leave a large, beautiful home, felt her conscience eased because it seemed right that such places should be knocked down to make way for lots of little houses for the poor. ’
+The New House reads as freshly today because above all it is about the shifting balance of power within any family.
+Like her character Rhoda, Lettice was a true socialist, who although sad to leave a large, beautiful home, felt her conscience eased because it seemed right that such places should be knocked down to make way for lots of little houses for the poor.